 - Transfer the syrup to a clean, airtight container and store in the refrigerator.

-Demerara Sugar Syrup
+How to Make Demerara Syrup

 How to Store Sugar Syrup at Home

-- Store it in a clean, airtight container.
+- Store in a sterilized glass bottle

 Check out this great article from WikiHow here about storing syrups at home.